emilygv/emilyvernon.com/about.md

 ---
 layout: about
 permalink: /about/
-title: About Emily Vernon, including her history and principles
+title: About Emily Vernon, including her story and principles
+description: Get to know Emily Vernon better.
+She is a guest and customer experience consultant in Amsterdam with experience in footwear design and brand strategy.
 hero_text: <span class="highlight">Designer to strategist</span>, LA to Amsterdam & an <span class="highlight">adventurist always</span>.
 # hero_image: /assets/img/about.png
 # hero_bgcolor: "#d4e8d5"